Springboks never give up – and neither do we

 The majority of our readers simply can’t afford to help us financially.
 They are the reason we don’t have a paywall.
 We fight for the next generation to feel hopeful every day and not just during a Rugby World Cup.
 But we need the help of our readers to keep this fighting flame burning.

-For those of you who can afford any amount, we ask you this Bok Week to join us as a Maverick Insider.
+For those of you who can afford any amount, we ask you this Bok Frida to join us as a Maverick Insider.
 Fight for South Africa.
 And never, ever give up.

 Join Maverick Insider